paul-hammant/RexxJS/reference/03-advanced-statements.md

 - Start with TRACE I for general debugging
 - Use TRACE A for detailed step-by-step analysis
 - Always turn off tracing when debugging is complete
+### Argument Styles for CALL
+- External script calls use space-separated positional arguments only.
+- Commas between arguments are not supported.
+- External script names must be quoted and use a relative prefix ("./" or "../").
+This keeps scripts portable across Node and browsers without bundlers.
+- Examples:
+  - `CALL "./path/to/script.rexx" arg1 arg2`
+  - With expressions: `CALL "./path/to/script.rexx" COPY(myArray) COPY(myObject)`

+### COPY() and Cross-Script Semantics
+- Strings and other primitives are passed by value.
+- Arrays/objects are passed by reference by default.
+- Use `COPY(value)` to deep copy before CALL if you do not want the callee to mutate your original.